mariohmol/dev-environments/dev/UbuntuEnvironment.md

 # Ubuntu environment

 A cheatsheet with step by step to configure a Ubuntu OS from the scratch with the best tools for development.
-Teste on latest 20.04 LTS.
+Tested  on latest 20 LTS and 22 LTS.

 Install [brew](https://brew.sh)
 ```sh